Best cheap gaming PC under $500 2024: Budget 1080p PC build

 GPU

 If you have the flexibility to stretch your budget, you may be interested in upgrading your dedicated GPU.
-We’d go for the Radeon RX 7600 XT as it is the direct generational upgrade to the RX 6600, offering great results for the price.
+We’d go for the RTX 4060 as a more modern upgrade, offering great results for the price.
 This graphics card can play any title in 1080p and it can even offer some reasonable performance in 1440p, mainly thanks to the advancements in FSR.

 Our best gaming PC in the $500 price range is already a formidable machine on its own, but by making a few tweaks and pushing your spending amount ever so slightly you could improve the performance considerably.